Toby Manhire: Divided? Splintered? What the Parliament occupation says about NZ now

 Such polling numbers, together with data that reveals a relatively high trust in government and public services, give the lie to any idea of a social fabric ripping apart, says Max Rashbrooke, author of several books on inequality in New Zealand.
 "The protest is very frightening to see in and of itself.
 But is it a threat to social cohesion in the wider sense?
 I don't really think it is," says Rashbrooke from Wellington.
 "We've had much greater divisions on political issues in New Zealand in the past, where the split would be more like 55-45, for instance, such as marijuana reform.
 Did people come out of that and say: the social fabric of New Zealand is irreparably damaged or social cohesion is under untenable strain?
 Of course not.
 Disagreement is just part of things."

-The diagnosis of a social cohesion crisis is, reckons Rashbrooke, similar to attempts to characterise the protest action – with its assemblage of directly affected individuals, anti-vaxxers, natural healers, conspiracy theorists and insurrectionists – as a working class movement.
+The diagnosis of a social cohesion crisis is, reckons Rashbrooke, similar to attempts to characterise the protest action – with its assemblage of directly affected individuals, anti-vaxxers, natural healers, conspiracy theorists and insurrectionists – as a working-class movement.
 "There are hundreds of thousands of people in poverty in New Zealand," he says.

 "There are hundreds of thousands of people who have been made significantly worse off by the economic changes of the last 40 years – the huge increase in poverty, the widening gap between rich and poor – but those people are not out in this protest.
 They're not conspiracy theorists.
 Why would we suddenly see inequality through the lens of a tiny number of people?
-Why is that the working class voice we have to listen to?
-Why don't we listen to the much wider working class voice which is saying, as far as I can tell, we just want better healthcare, education, more affordable housing, higher wages?"
+Why is that the working-class voice we have to listen to?
+Why don't we listen to the much wider working-class voice which is saying, as far as I can tell, we just want better healthcare, education, more affordable housing, higher wages?"

 There is, however, something different about what is playing out now, Rashbrooke says.
 "I do understand why people are alarmed, and of course what we're seeing is that the intensity of feeling and to some extent the size of the crowd of people who have entered an alternate reality is much greater than we thought.
 That's absolutely true.
 People have become radicalised in ways that I think maybe we thought wasn't happening in New Zealand, that we thought was just an American thing … It definitely is a very constant set of people who have detached themselves a bit from the rest of New Zealand socially.
 That is alarming.
 That is a problem.
 I just don't think that's a social cohesion problem, the way that people would normally phrase it."